NashTech-Labs/List_Non_Dependent_Modules_JSON_Using_Depends_On_Flag/README.md

 ### Outputs

-1. Here, In this step we are listing the resource type which are dependent by filtering using the depends on flag:
+1. Here, In this step we are listing the resource type which are non-dependent by filtering using the depends on flag:

 ![list-non-dependent-resources.png](assets/list-non-dependent-resources.png)